Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * IndexBy fields must be unique.
 The target entity field used for `indexBy` must have the `unique` validator enabled.
 * Enforcing a certain amount of items on the target side requires setting both `minTarget` and `maxTarget` properties.
 Occurs if you set either `minTarget` or `maxTarget` to a value greater than `0`, but not both.
 * The maximum amount of enforced items on the target side must not be smaller than the minimum amount of enforced items.
 Occurs if you set `maxTarget` to a smaller value than `minTarget`.
+* Embedded editing is not supported (yet) for multi-valued association sides.
+Occurs if you set `targetEditing=EMBEDDED`.

 #### Many to many relationship